 The Friends of Lorine Niedecker, Inc. is dedicated to preserving and expanding the legacy of Lorine Niedecker.
-Our organization offers access to research archives and educational materials, hosts an annual poetry festival each autumn in Fort Atkinson and publishes The Solitary Plover, a semiannual newsletter, and What Region, a monograph series.
+Our organization offers access to research archives and educational materials, and publishes The Solitary Plover, a semiannual newsletter, and What Region, a monograph series.

 Friends of Lorine Niedecker – A Short History

 While the Friends of Lorine Niedecker was officially formed in June of 2004 when we were granted 501(c)(3) nonprofit status, the roots of the organization stretch back much further.
 The first indication that “friends” in Fort Atkinson had begun to care about Lorine’s legacy is Juanita Schreiner’s brief article “Lorine Niedecker: Reminiscences by a Friend and Former Classmate,” published in Cid Corman’s Origin magazine in July 1981.
 In 1987, Jane Shaw Knox published her Lorine Niedecker, An Original Biography, the first attempt made to produce a detailed biographical account of Niedecker’s life.
 Activities to preserve and enhance Niedecker’s legacy began in earnest at the Dwight Foster Public Library in the late 1980’s.

 Reports and meeting minutes began to document acquisitions, visitors and expenditures.
 In 1990, a group of local citizens, led by Lorine’s friends Gail and Bonnie Roub, librarian Mary Gates, and volunteer Marilla Fuge began advocating to have a Wisconsin Historical marker placed at Lorine’s home on Blackhawk Island.
 The marker was erected in 1991.
 Mary and Marilla also conducted a series of interviews with local residents that had known Lorine.